theCapnCoder/booking_hub_api/README.md

 ### Main page (1/1)
 - Upon navigating to the main page, a list of all trips is loaded and displayed to the user. - **YES**

-### Trip page (0/1)
+### Trip page (0/3)
-- Upon navigating to the trip page, the relevant trip data is loaded and displayed to the user.
-When the user clicks Book a trip button in the modal and form fields are valid, a request is made to book a trip.
-If the operation is successful, the user should be presented with a success notification. - **NO**
+- Upon navigating to the trip page, the relevant trip data is loaded and displayed to the user. - **YES**
+- When the user clicks Book a trip button in the modal and form fields are valid, a request is made to book a trip. - **YES**
+- If the operation is successful, the user should be presented with a success notification. - **YES**

-### Bookings page (0/1)
+### Bookings page (4/4)
-- Upon navigating to the bookings page, all of the current user’s bookings are loaded and displayed.
-When the user clicks the cancel booking button, a request is made to cancel the booking.
-The card for the canceled booking is only removed from the page if the cancellation is successful.
-If the operation is successful, the user should be presented with a success notification. - **NO**
+- Upon navigating to the bookings page, all of the current user’s bookings are loaded and displayed. **YES**
+- When the user clicks the cancel booking button, a request is made to cancel the booking. **YES**
+- The card for the canceled booking is only removed from the page if the cancellation is successful. **YES**
+- If the operation is successful, the user should be presented with a success notification. - **YES**

 ### Requirements (3/5)
 - use a separate repository for this part - **YES**